-- (i) The Institute shall continue its contract with the Teacher's Insurance and Annuity Association providing coverage for major medical expenses for faculty, their spouses and dependent children.
+(i) The Institute shall continue its contract with the Teacher's Insurance and Annuity Association providing coverage for major medical expenses for faculty, their spouses and dependent children.
+The entire premium will continue to be paid by the Institute.
+This contract shall include provisions for a maximum benefit of one million dollars (\$1,000,000) and a cash deductible of one hundred dollars (\$100) in any one (1) year, and reimbursement for the first two thousand five hundred dollars (\$2,500) in excess of the deductible amount of 80%, and for the remainder, 100%.

+The maximum benefit for retired faculty over age sixty-five (65) and their spouses over age sixty-five (65) shall be one hundred thousand dollars (\$100,000).

-The entire premium will continue to be paid by the Institute. - (ii) The Institute shall provide a Blue Cross/ Blue Shield or HIP group contract to the faculty member.
-Up to \$300.00 of the cost of individual or family coverage under such group contract shall be borne by the Institute each year. - (iii) The Institute shall provide a Blue Cross/ Blue Shield or HIP group contract for all retired full-time faculty who continue to be employed by the Institute, either as full-time or part-time faculty members, beyond the 30th day of June following the attainment of age 65.
-Each year, under such group contract, up to \$115.00 of the cost of individual or family coverage for such retired full-time faculty shall be borne by the Institute. - (iv) During the life of the Agreement, the Institute, together with representatives of the Union, shall enter into an investigation of a more comprehensive total health, hospitalization and dental program for the faculty.
+(ii) The Institute shall provide a Blue Cross/Blue Shield 120 days full hospital coverage and the Executive Indemnity Surgical plan group contract or HIP hospitalization and medical surgical group contract to the faculty member.
+The entire cost of individual and/or family coverage under such group contract shall be borne by the Institute.

+(iii) The Institute shall provide a Blue Cross/Blue Shield or HIP group contract for all retired full-time faculty who continue to be employed by the Institute either as full-time or part-time faculty members.
+The entire cost of individual and/or family coverage shall be borne by the Institute.

+(iv) Dental Plan

+Effective December 1, 1981, the Institute shall provide the Public Employees Benefit Fund Dental Program with full family coverage.
+The entire cost shall be borne by the Institute.

+(v) Optical Plan

+Effective September 1, 1983, the Institute shall reimburse the faculty member only up to the sum of fifty dollars (\$50) over a two (2) year period for either a complete pair of eyeglasses, prescription sunglasses, contact lenses and/or the replacement of a lens, a pair of lenses or a frame.